20lives/dmote/doc/options-nested.md

 ### Parameter `margin`

 The width in mm of extra negative space around the edges of a keycap, on all sides.
+This is applied before the `error-general` DFM compensator.

 ## Section `wall`